mozilla/treeherder/docs/submitting_data.rst

 .. _add-github-repo:

-Adding a Github Repository
+Adding a GitHub Repository
 --------------------------

-The pushes from Github repos come to Treeherder via Pulse.
-The webhook to enable this exists in the Github group ``mozilla``.
+The pushes from GitHub repos come to Treeherder via Pulse.
+The webhook to enable this exists in the GitHub group ``mozilla``.
 (For example, ``github.com/mozilla/treeherder``)

 The following steps are required: